Chard Canal: Operation

 The main cargoes were coal and stone.
 Traffic for the first three years rose from 25,835 tons to 33,284 tons, about two thirds of which was coal or culm (anthracite).
 Competition started immediately, with the railway arriving at Taunton in 1842, and the Westport Canal being completed in 1840.
-Attempts were made to convert the canal to a railway, and an Act of Parliament obtained in 1847 changed the name of the Company to the Chard Railway Company, but successive plans were thwarted by the inability of the Company to repay its debts.
+Attempts were made to convert the canal to a railway, and an act of Parliament, the Chard Railway Act 1847 (10 & 11 Vict. c. clxxv) changed the name of the company to the Chard Railway Company, but successive plans were thwarted by the inability of the company to repay its debts.

 The canal went into receivership in 1853, after which there were discussions with the Bristol and Exeter Railway and the London and South Western Railway, with a view to building a branch to Chard.
-A new Chard Railway Company was constituted in 1860, and another Company was formed in 1861, to construct a branch from Taunton to Chard.
-The London and South Western Railway took over the Chard Railway, and the Bristol and Exeter built the branch from Taunton to Chard.
+A new Chard Railway Company was constituted by the Chard Railway Act 1860 (23 & 24 Vict. c. lxiv), and another company was formed by the Chard and Taunton Railway Act 1861 (24 & 25 Vict. c. ccxliii), to construct a branch from Taunton to Chard.
+The London and South Western Railway took over the Chard Railway, and the Bristol and Exeter Railway built the branch from Taunton to Chard.

 In order to prevent competition from the L&SWR, the Bristol and Exeter Railway bought the Grand Western Canal, the Bridgwater and Taunton Canal and the Chard Canal, so that the L&SWR could not.
-They paid £5,945 for the Chard Canal, with the takeover and closing of the canal being authorised by an Act of Parliament obtained in 1867.
+They paid £5,945 for the Chard Canal, with the takeover and closing of the canal being authorised by the Bristol and Exeter Railway Act 1867 (30 & 31 Vict. c. cxxx).
 The receivers were discharged in February 1868, and it seems likely that the canal was closed then.